MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/desktop-shape-map.md

 ![Texas shape map](media/desktop-shape-map/shape-map-7b.png)

-If you’d like to experiment with this dataset and visualization, you can download the original PBIX file that was used to generate this report using the following link.
+If you'd like to experiment with this dataset and visualization, you can download the original PBIX file that was used to generate this report using the following link.

 * [Custom shape map demo .PBIX file](https://download.microsoft.com/download/1/2/8/128943FB-9231-42BD-8A5D-5E2362C9D589/DistrictAttorneyFiscalReport.pbix)